OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:1

-At that time the disciples came to Jesus and said,
-“Who then is greatest in the kingdom of heaven?”
+At that time, the disciples approached Jesus and asked, “Who is the greatest in the kingdom of heaven?”

 ## Matthew 18:2

-And He called a child to Himself and set him among them,
+He called a child to Himself and placed the child among them.

 ## Matthew 18:3

-and said,
-“Truly I say to you, unless you change and become like children,
-you will not enter the kingdom of heaven.
+And He said, “Truly I tell you, unless you change and become like children, you will never enter the kingdom of heaven.

 ## Matthew 18:4

-So whoever will humble himself like this child, he is the greatest in the kingdom of heaven.
+Therefore, whoever humbles themselves like this child is the greatest in the kingdom of heaven.

 ## Matthew 18:5

-And whoever receives one such child in My name, receives Me;
+And whoever receives one such child in My name receives Me.

 ## Matthew 18:6

-but whoever causes one of these little ones who believe in Me to sin,
-it is better for him that a heavy millstone be hung around his neck, and that he be drowned in the depth of the sea.
+But if anyone causes one of these little ones who believe in Me to stumble, it would be better for them to have a heavy millstone hung around their neck and be drowned in the depths of the sea.

 ---

 ## Matthew 18:7

-Woe to the world because of its stumbling blocks!
-For it is inevitable that stumbling blocks come;
-but woe to the person through whom the stumbling block comes!
+“Woe to the world because of the things that cause people to stumble!
+Such things are bound to come, but woe to the person through whom they come!

 ## Matthew 18:8

-And if your hand or your foot is causing you to sin, cut it off and throw it away from you;
-it is better for you to enter life crippled or limping,
-than to have two hands or two feet and be thrown into the eternal fire.
+If your hand or your foot causes you to sin, cut it off and throw it away.
+It is better for you to enter life maimed or crippled than to have two hands or two feet and be thrown into eternal fire.

 ## Matthew 18:9

-And if your eye is causing you to sin, tear it out and throw it away from you.
-It is better for you to enter life with one eye,
-than to have two eyes and be thrown into the fiery hell.
+And if your eye causes you to sin, gouge it out and throw it away.
+It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell.

 ---

 ## Matthew 18:10

-See that you do not look down on one of these little ones;
-for I say to you that their angels in heaven continually see the face of My Father who is in heaven.
+“See that you do not despise one of these little ones.
+For I tell you that their angels in heaven always see the face of My Father in heaven.

 ## Matthew 18:11